SebastianGrandaA/BatchPicking/README.md

 The objective is to minimize the total distance traveled by the pickers to satisfy all the orders in the warehouse.

 This project implements two main optimization approaches: the **sequential** and the **joint** approaches.
 A detailed description of the problem, the implemented methods, and the results can be found in the [report](https://www.overleaf.com/read/xfgcnzwccnqj#8fe7b9).
-A rendered version is available at `docs/` folder.
+A rendered version and the slides are available at `docs/` folder.

 ## Installation and usage